gruntjs/grunt-contrib-jasmine/README.md

 Type: `String`
 Default: ''

-This is the host you want phantomjs to connect against to run your tests.
+The host you want phantomjs to connect against to run your tests.

 e.g. if using an ad hoc server from within grunt